JCMais/node-libcurl/README.md

 ## Detailed Installation

-This package has prebuilt binaries (thanks to [node-pre-gyp](https://github.com/mapbox/node-pre-gyp/)) available for the following platforms:
+The latest version of this package has prebuilt binaries (thanks to [node-pre-gyp](https://github.com/mapbox/node-pre-gyp/)) available for the latest two (2) versions of Node.js on Active LTS (or Maintenance LTS, see https://github.com/nodejs/Release) and for the following platforms:
 * Linux 64 bits
 * Mac OS X 64 bits
 * Windows 32 and 64 bits